Webinars

 Non-financial:

-Kathy is President of ISAAC Canada.
+Chelsea is a board member of ISAAC Canada.

-7:00 p.m. – 8:00 p.m.
-EDT
+7:00 p.m – 8:00 p.m.
+EST

 Time-ordered agenda: